czhd-create/world_cup_2026/README.md

 Variable description
 ====================
-match_no - World cup match number (1 to 72) according to FIFA World Cup website (slight inaccuracy +- 2)
+match_no - World cup match number (1 to 72) according to FIFA World Cup website (slight inaccuracy +- 2 which I haven't fix).
+There are 72 World Cup matches in round 1.

 team_A - Country name